-Yes, DOT drug tests can have errors, though they are rare due to strict protocols.
-That’s why it’s important to get in touch with a qualified SAP who can guide you through the process if you believe there was a mistake.
+Yes, DOT drug tests can have errors, though they are extreemly rare due to strict protocols.
+Contact a qualified SAP who can guide you through the process if you believe there was a mistake.

 How far back can a DOT drug test detect?

 A DOT drug test, using a urine sample, can typically detect drugs used within the past few days to a week, but this can vary based on factors like the substance used, the frequency of use, and the individual’s metabolism.

 Is DOT drug test different than a regular drug test?